cyberbotics/webots-doc/guide/using-the-pioneer-3-at-robot.md

 ### Pioneer 3-AT obstacle avoidance

-The "pioneer3at.wbt" world file is a simulation example of a simple obstacle avoidance behaviour based on the use of a SICK LIDAR (see the "obstacle\_avoidance\_with\_lidar.c" controller file in the "WEBOTS\_HOME/projects/robots/adept/pioneer3/controller" directory).
+The "pioneer3at.wbt" world file is a simulation example of a simple obstacle avoidance behavior based on the use of a SICK LIDAR (see the "obstacle\_avoidance\_with\_lidar.c" controller file in the "WEBOTS\_HOME/projects/robots/adept/pioneer3/controller" directory).

 %figure "Pioneer 3-AT world example"